 What happens next?

-After an incident has been reported to the radiation regulator, the regulator lodges a report with the ARIR.
-The information provided does not usually provide any information identifying individuals or workplaces.
-Where this is occasionally provided it is recorded and maintained in accordance with the Privacy Act 1988 and is not used in any ARPANSA publication.
+The reported information does not usually identify individuals or workplaces.
+Where this occasionally happens, it is recorded and maintained in accordance with the Privacy Act 1988 and is not used in any ARPANSA publication.

-The information is analysed with the assistance of experts in incident and accident investigation, and in human and organisational factors.
-The aims of this analysis is to identify the primary and contributory causes and identify any patterns, trends or actions which could help prevent these types of incidents happening across Australia.
-These learnings are shared through a verity of means including annual summary reports and safety alerts.
+The information reported to the ARIR is analysed with the assistance of experts in incident and accident investigation and in human and organisational factors.
+The analysis aims to identify the primary and contributory causes and identify any patterns, trends or actions which could help prevent these types of incidents happening in the future.
+These learnings are shared through a variety of means including annual summary reports and safety alerts.